brittpinder/ios-reference/swift/memory-management/README.md

 ### Weak References

 As mentioned above, a weak reference doesn't keep a strong hold of the instance it refers to and doesn't stop ARC from disposing of the referenced instance.
 This means that it's possible for an instance to be deallocated while a weak reference is still referring to it.
 When this happens, ARC will automatically set a weak reference to `nil`.
-Because their value can change at runtime, weak references must always be declared as optional variables.
+Because their value can change at runtime, **weak references must always be declared as optional variables**.

 > Note: Property observers are not called when ARC sets a weak reference to nil